pontushojer/NAIBR/README.md

 ## Converting BEDPE to VCF

-The repository includes a utility script `scripts/bedpe_to_vcf.py` for converting from NAIBR's BEDPE format to a VCF.
+The repository includes a utility script `bedpe_to_vcf.py` for converting from NAIBR's BEDPE format to a VCF.
 For detail on how to use it run:

 ```
-python scripts/bedpe_to_vcf.py --help
+bedpe_to_vcf.py --help
 ```

 ## Benchmarks